Ganggang: History

-Butter art fair
+Butter Fine Art Fair

 In 2021, Ganggang created the Butter fine art fair (stylized BUTTER), a multi-day art exhibition that takes place over Labor Day weekend at The Stutz building in downtown Indianapolis.
 The first Butter resulted in the sale of 42 pieces of art totaling $65,000, with more sales resulting after the fair.
 Artists were not charged a fee to take part in the exhibition, and were not charged a commission on sales.

 The second iteration of Butter, called BUTTER 2, took place over four days in September 2022, with triple the physical size.
 The fair included the addition of a dance party on Saturday night called "Melt", several live performances, a merchandise store, and walking tours from Indianapolis historian Sampson Levingston.
 The four-member curation team was composed of Bacon, Jeffers, former executive director of the Indianapolis Contemporary Braydee Euliss, and former Indianapolis Museum of Art curator and The Art Assignment creator Sarah Urist Green.
 The exhibition resulted in over $250,000 in art sales.
 In a November 2022 article discussing Butter and Ganggang's role in the evolution of the Indianapolis art scene, The New York Times stated that Ganggang, despite being "barely two years old, [... was] already finding its way into the national art scene, elevating artists of color, maximizing their earnings by giving them all the profit for their work, and proving that Indianapolis is more than a sports city."

+The fair returned again in 2023, raising nearly $300,000 in sales.